shirat74/dvipdfm-x/README.md

 ### Additional Extensions Related to Font

-Dvipdfmx accepts followings syntax for glyph names in `enc` files:
+Dvipdfmx accepts the following syntax for glyph names in `enc` files:
 `uni0130`, `zero.onum` and `T_h.liga`.
 Each represents a glyph accessed with Unicode value `U+0130`, oldstyle number for zero and "Th" ligature accessed via OpenType